-Central Otago is home to 16% of New Zealand’s wineries, yet it only represents 5% the nation’s planted hectares – which means average vineyard size is very small.
-And it harvests only 2.4% of the country’s total grape harvest – which means yields are managed to very low levels.
-Nearly 80% of the grapes grown in the Central Otago region are Pinot Noir, followed by Pinot Gris (12%) and Chardonnay and Riesling which are both around 4%.
-All of this is in contrast to the country’s largest wine growing region of Marlborough which contains 65% of New Zealand’s vineyard area and produces 74% of the country’s grapes with 80% of their vineyards planted in Sauvignon Blanc – and with 90% of New Zealand’s total production of Sauvignon Blanc coming from Marborough.
+With 133 wineries (as of June 2016), Central Otago is home to 20% of New Zealand’s wineries, yet it only represents just over 5% the nation’s planted hectares – which means average vineyard size is small at just over 8 hectares.
+And it harvests just over 2% of the country’s total grape harvest – which means yields are managed to very low levels.
+Nearly 80% of the grapes grown in the Central Otago region are Pinot Noir, followed by Pinot Gris (11%) and Chardonnay and Riesling which are both just under 4%.
+All of this is in contrast to the country’s largest wine growing region of Marlborough which contains 66% of New Zealand’s vineyard area and produces 72% of the country’s grapes with 78% of their vineyards planted in Sauvignon Blanc.

 So the volume of wine from Central Otago is tiny however it’s Central Otago’s Pinot Noir and Pinot Gris that command the country’s highest price per tonne of grapes.
 So what’s so special about this region?
 A well-chosen site, especially on the warmer northern and north-western slopes, with yields managed to very low-levels, will generally produce excellent fruit – and make world-class wines.
 The blend of icy cold winters, hot summers with little to no rainfall, and large diurnal temperature swings during the ripening season, allow grapes to ripen with wonderful flavour intensity yet retain high levels of crisp acidity enabling excellent ageing potential.